rh-cssre/glitchtip-frontend/src/sdk-docs/node.md

 $ npm install @sentry/node
 ```

-You need to inform the Node SDK about your DSN:
+Then, inform the Node SDK about your DSN:

 ```javascript
 const Sentry = require("@sentry/node");